 In the video, have a member of the research team in a spacious place display and give a general introduction to the different characteristics of the prescribed pulmonary exercises.

-Have the member simulate the exercises in different dimensions to clarify their characteristics.
+Have the member simulate the exercises in different dimensions to clarify these characteristics.

 NOTE: The video used here is in Chinese.
 The person in the video is of normal weight and is a middle-aged female in good physical shape, from Shanghai University of Traditional Chinese Medicine.
 The video structure and contents can be seen in Figure 1.